 As we talked about before, there are two parts in an IP Address.
 One for them is Network part and the another is Host part.
 With IP Subnetting, we are adding one more part.
 This is “Subnet Part”.
 From the Host part, we borrow some bits and we will use this part for Subnet.
+In this lesson, we will learn Subnetting with Subnetting Examples.

 You can also Practice on Questions Page!